 Period photos are obviously the best source, but are harder to come by.

 This preliminary phase is often the most-time consuming but is indispensable to create a high-quality illustration.
-Once it is completed, the creation of the actual can begin:
+Once it is completed, the creation of the actual illustration can begin:

 Shading and lighting – Once the outlines have been created, I add shading and lighting to give the aircraft some volume.
 At this point, the illustration begins to look like the actual aircraft.

 Detailing – Once the major shapes are created, I add the various details that compose the aircraft: panel lines, rivets, screws, fairings, various bits of equipment, etc. Once this is done, I now have the template from which I will create the final illustrations.